-Oppose legislation that would restrict public beach access on local, state, or federal property in a manner inconsistent with the provisions of our city charter and ordinances.
+Oppose legislation that would restrict public beach access in a manner inconsistent with the provisions of our city charter and ordinances.

 Homelessness and Affordable Housing

 The City supports legislation and funding that allows for flexible and innovative solutions to create local options to increase the supply of affordable housing for low to moderate income families.